miguelmota/rutil/README.md

 console.log('This will show after 5 seconds');
 ```

+##### More functions

+There's a ton more functions that I have not added to this readme yet.
+You can look at them in the source file or spec test file.

 # Extend _

 To extend the `_` when using libraries such as [underscore](http://underscorejs.org/) or [lodash](http://lodash.com/), pass in `rutil._()` to the underscore mixin function.
 Rutil functions will not override underscore functions if they already exist, unless you pass `rutil._(true)`